Aerial cover photograph courtesy of Hilton Preston email@example.com

 When visiting the Tourism Office at 24 Bath Street, they provide materials to help with your enjoyment of the many sights and activities in Montagu.
 They offer a walking tour map highlighting 25 places of interest in town.
 I will name drop by referencing one site.
 The Dutch Reformed Church was constructed between 1858 and 1862 by Joseph Barry for an amount of £4,300 (in 2019 currency £520,000, US$670,000, R10 million).
-The Neo-Gothic cross-shaped church was design by George Burkett.
+George Burkett designed the Neo-Gothic cross-shaped church.
 The eastern and western galleries designed by John Parker were added in 1906.
-Initially painted in traditional white color, but after complaints by residents that the reflection of the bright sunlight blinded one, was painted in today’s creamy-yellow.
-I must recognize Maraletta Mundey, Tourism Manager at Montagu-Ashton Tourism, for providing me with excellent reference materials regarding Montagu and its environs.
+Initially painted in traditional white color, but after complaints by residents that the reflection of the bright sunlight blinded one, was painted in today’s creamy yellow.
+I must recognize Maraletta Mundey, Tourism Manager at Montagu-Ashton Tourism, for providing me with excellent reference materials regarding Montagu and its environment.
 Maraletta and her team provide excellent and professional customer service.

-One attraction I enjoy is the Montagu Village Market held on Saturday mornings.
+One attraction I enjoy is the Montagu Village Market, held on Saturday mornings.
 It is my favorite place to find mementos for my granddaughters and other family members and friends.
-I never miss out on freshly made pancakes and coffee.
+I never miss freshly made pancakes and coffee.
 Here you will find many handicrafts, including clothing, jewelry, beads, hand-painted cloths, etc. The locals have access to olive oil, cheese, vegetables, loaves of bread, chutney, sauces, and eggs.
 Naturally, biltong (jerky) is available—but do not attempt to take this overseas with you.
 It could cost you having it confiscated or getting arrested for trying to sneak in food products.
 There are specialty booksellers.
 How can you afford to miss this exciting and friendly market?

-If you wish to spend alone time watching birds, then the bird sanctuary is a peaceful location to enjoy nature.
+If you wish to spend time alone watching birds, then the bird sanctuary is a peaceful location to enjoy nature.
 It is important to know that this is located at the intersection of Bath and Barry streets.